 *Please note that the participants are required to contribute for part of the costs.

-Preparatory courses may be organised for students that do not have an academic background in Management (or related area) or sufficient professional experience.
+Preparatory courses may be organized for students that do not have an academic background in Management (or related area) or sufficient professional experience.

 Portuguese Language (optional)